zabkwak/resting-squirrel/README.md

 - shape description
 - shape fields required status
 - timeout option
-- api key missing error in the errors list by default if the key is required
 - custom warning of the endpoint
 - remove callback hell in start function